AlephTav/gbasic/README.md

 # About

-This repository contains programs (mostly games) written in Nintendo Family BASIC (G-BASIC).
+This repository contains programs (mostly games) written in Nintendo Family BASIC v3 (G-BASIC).

 ## Usage

-To run a program you need any NES emulator with Family BASIC image or you can use [Nestopia](https://en.wikipedia.org/wiki/Nestopia) emulator with image (Simbas V1.0 (Subor V1.0 Hack).nes) from this repository and saved state for each program.
+To run a program you need any NES emulator with Family BASIC v3 image or you can use [Virtua NES](http://virtuanes.s1.xrea.com/vnes_dl.php) emulator with image (Family Basic v3.nes) from this repository and saved state for each program.